Does Medicare cover insulin?

 • The Inflation Reduction Act has capped the cost of insulin at $35 per month (up to 30 days) for people who have Medicare—including those who use insulin pumps.

-• All Medicare bee who use insulin can benefit from this out-of-pocket cost limit.
+• All Medicare recipients who use insulin can benefit from this out-of-pocket cost limit.

 1 in 4 adults over 65 in America have diabetes.2 Diabetes occurs when your body doesn’t make enough insulin, can’t use insulin well or both.